weggert2/safe-cpp-csv-parser/README.md

 ## Features

   * Automatically rearranges columns by parsing the header line.
-  * Disk I/O and CSV-parsing are overlapped using threads for efficiency.
   * Parsing features such as escaped strings can be enabled and disabled at compile time using templates.
 You only pay in speed for the features you actually use.
   * Can read multiple GB files in reasonable time.
   * Support for custom columns separators (i.e. Tab separated value files are supported), quote escaped strings, automatic space trimming.